Massai: Demise

+After Massai's death, Zanagoliche took her children, including Alberta Begay, to the Mescalero Reservation.
+There, Zanagoliche was reunited with family members she hadn't seen since her abduction.
+Sadly, within the first year of life on the reservation, three of Begay's siblings died from disease.
+Mrs. A. E. Thomas, a former teacher at the Mescalero Indian School, remarked, "The older children, accustomed to a free, animal-like existence, pined away and died."
+Begay’s brother, Clifford, was later murdered as a teenager.
+Alberta Begay spent her final years in a retirement home in Alamogordo, New Mexico.

 Another account states that Massai escaped over the border to Mexico, eventually settling in the Sierra Madre mountains with a group of rebellious Chiricahuas who had refused to surrender with Geronimo.

 In popular culture

 Massai was portrayed (in brownface) by Burt Lancaster in the 1954 film Apache.